-For instance, some annuities are designed to help people build long-term savings for retirement.
-Other types of annuities are designed to help those who may need retirement income immediately or in the future.
+For instance, some annuities are designed to help people build long-term savings for retirement, while also offering the ability to turn those savings into a guaranteed income stream.
+Other types of annuities are specifically designed to help those who may need retirement income immediately or in the future.

 - Meet retirement income goals.